JustinHu1988/My-notes/Algorithms Unlocked.md

 Procedure FACTORIAL(n)

 Input: A integer n;
 Output: the value of n!;

 1. If n=0, then return 1 as the output;
 2. Otherwise, return n·FACTORIAL(n-1).
 ```

-For recursion to work, two properties must hold:
+**For recursion to work, two properties must hold**:
 1. There must be one or more **base cases**, where we compute the solution directly without recursion.
-2. Each recursive call of the procedure must be on a *smaller instance of the same problem* that will eventually reach a base case.
+2. Each recursive call of the procedure must be on a **smaller instance of the same problem** that will eventually reach a base case.

 We can often rewrite algorithms that use a loop in a recursive style.
 Here is linear search, without a sentinel, written recursively: